maiahalle/DS105_Group_Final_Project/README.md

 ## Abstract

-This project explores words used in tweets posted by members of the current United States Congress.
-We aimed to explore whether there were any disparities between Republicans and Democrats in terms of the language they use in their tweets.

-We used Twitter's API with elevated access to gain access to almost 3 million tweets from all 535 legislators in the US Congress.
-We then extracted key words through spacy, excluding certain words (such as prepositions), then grouped them by Twitter handle.
+As the idiom "birds of a feather flock together" suggests, people of the same ideology, hobbies, and interests tend to stick together.
+Will this idiom ring true for American senators and representatives?
+To find out, our group analyzed the most frequent words used on Twitter by all 535 Members of the 117th United States Congress.
+Will legislators from the same political party Tweet similar words to each other?
+We used Twitter's API with elevated access to analyze almost 3 million tweets from all 535 legislators in the US Congress.
+We then used spacy to extract keywords and then grouped them by Twitter handle.
 Finally, we counted the 50 most frequent words used by a given legislator.
-We found significant evidence for our hypotheses, with there being significant variations in the language used by members of different parties.
-Some of this difference was predicted in our hypotheses but we also find additional dimensions that we had not predicted.
-We highlight potential mechanisms that may explain these differences.
+We found significant variations in the language used by members of different parties, which supported our hypothesis that Democrats will be more likely to rights-based language and Republicans will be more likely to use words such as "family", "border" and "crime".
+With an increased polarization in not only Congress but in wider US society, the information we gather from Twitter is important insight into what American legislators have on their minds and whether or not that aligns with the rest of their party.

 The first part of this page highlights our group's motivations to choose this topic.
 Next, we define key questions and our hypotheses that legislators from the same party will use similar words, with Democrats using more rights-based language and Republicans using more traditions-based language.
 Then, we explain our data collection process, followed by our data analysis process.
 We then highlight our findings and limitations before reaching our conclusion.

 ## Motivations

-Our group chose this topic area our final project for several reasons.
-All of our group members are increasingly aware of significant polarisation in not only the US Congress (Jeong & Lowry, 2019) but also the wider US society (Iyengar et al., 2019).
-Having conducted their studies during the COVID-19 pandemic, an era known for what felt like unprecedented political polarisation on multiple policy positions in the US, our group developed a natural interest onto what American legislators have on their minds, whether or not that aligns with their party, and whether or not that contradicts members of other parties.
+This project is very timely as political polarization in the US Congress (Jeong & Lowry, 2019) continues to get worse.
+Maia is fascinated by how the future US society will look if polarization continues.
+Polarization erodes democracy by curtailing legislative compromises and leading politicians to pursue their political agendas outside the gridlocked Congress through courts (McCoy & Press, 2022).

-Some of us also had specific reasons to be interested in this particular topic.
-For example, one of our members, Maia, is American and wanted to gain further insight into the polarisation in her country, while Sarmad studies the philosophy of language and wanted to learn more about the relationship between words, thoughts and political ideologies.
-Amara also studies politics for half of her degree.
-We believe that language is a powerful tool and that it's difficult to truly understand how much of an effect it has on people and their political opinions.
-However, people with high amounts of influence, like US politicians, may be aware of this power, and therefore may choose their words in a way which will influence people towards their agendass on big platforms like Twitter.
+As a student studying the philosophy of language, Sarmad is interested in the words chosen by the Members of Congress.
+He wanted to learn more about the relationship between words, thoughts, and political ideologies.

+Amara, who studies politics for half of her degree, believes that language is a powerful tool and that it's difficult to truly understand how much of an effect it has on people and their political opinions.
+However, people with high amounts of influence, like US politicians, may be aware of this power and therefore may choose their words in a way which will influence people towards their agendas on big platforms like Twitter.
 By analysing which words different parties use the most over certain periods, we may be able to see more clearly what they were trying to achieve at that time.

 In doing research for this project, we were surprised to learn that such an analysis had, to our knowledge, not been conducted yet.
-In contributing this project, we hope to add to knowledge about political polarisation in the US and grow awareness about the potentially salient role played by words, language and Twitter in the political landscape.
+In contributing to this project, we hope to add to knowledge about political polarization in the US and grow awareness about the potentially salient role played by words, language, and Twitter in the current American political landscape.

-## Key Questions and Hypotheses

-H1: We hypothesise that Democrats will be more likely to rights-based language

-This hypothesis was informed by the fact that the Democratic party is relatively more focused than Republicans on increasing rights for groups such as racial and sexual minorities (Jones, 2020), respectively.

-H2: We hypothesise that Republicans will be more likely to use words such as "family", "border" and "crime".

-We predicted this because Republicans are generally known for their emphasis on traditional family values (Gronbeck-Tedesco, 2022), border security (Oliphant & Cerda, 2022), and crime (Gambino & Greve, 2022).

-In addition to the above hypotheses, we were open to, and actively looking for any additional phenomena that we may not have predicted, for example other words from a non-ideological lens being common, or certain words being more common during certain time periods.
+## Aims

+Our first aim in this project is to see if Democratic and Republican Members of Congress use the same words.
+Secondly, we wanted to see which of the most frequent words lead to increased user engagement.

 ## Data Collection

 **Data Set:**
 We collected tweets from all of the current Congresspeople's Twitter accounts.
 Our time-frames were between 7th November to 7th December and 10th December to 10th January.
 This amounted to almost 3 million tweets.
-We got the list of Twitter handles from a Excel spreadsheet titled Congressional Twitter Accounts created by the [University of California San Diego (UCSD)](https://ucsd.libguides.com/congress_twitter) (Smith, 2022).
+We got the list of Twitter handles from an Excel spreadsheet titled Congressional Twitter Accounts created by the [University of California San Diego (UCSD)](https://ucsd.libguides.com/congress_twitter) (Smith, 2022).
 Our data set is comprised of 223 Democrats (including 4 Delegates) and 215 Republicans (including 1 Delegate and the Resident Commissioner of Puerto Rico), and 3 vacant seats.

 <img width="640" alt="Screen Shot 2023-01-04 at 8 22 27 PM" src="https://user-images.githubusercontent.com/117990566/210680386-51fec2fc-0a3b-4e0a-a43d-f653efc48b63.png">